lystep-kent/KSU_spatial_data_sci_R_StephensAssignments/final_project/final_project_spec.md

-# Final Project proposal assignment
+# Final Project

 Your term project focuses on a geoprocessing or spatial analysis task of your choosing.
 The project objective is at your discretion.
 However, the best projects are typically the ones that have some special salience to you - perhaps related to your current research, employment, career goals, or hobbies.
 The project **must** use R, and it **must** address a "spatial problem."
 Further, the project should emphasize the problem you wish to solve, rather than the number of lines of code you write.
 It is strongly encouraged that your project *slightly exceed* your programming skill level.
 There is strong research suggesting that we learn most effectively when we "stretch" ourselves just beyond our current skill/knowledge level.

 ## Deliverable 1: project proposal (50 points)

-You must submit a proposal for your projet detailing the following items:
+You must submit a proposal for your project detailing the following items:

 1. What is the topic area and problem of interest
 2. Why are you interested in this problem/area